bradymadden97/qson/README.md

 # QSON
 QSON (for Quick JSON) is a JSON-generation tool that allows users to quickly formulate complex data in a ubiquitous structure using simple syntax.
-Write your data quickly without the need for even the shift key and quickly translate it to JSON format.
+Write your data quickly and translate it to JSON format.

 **Version 0.1** is a command-line python script that can read in a text file and return a pretty-printed JSON file.
 ## JSON Generator Syntax